 If you're looking for more soundbars, see our recommendations for the best soundbars, the best 5.1 soundbars, and the best soundbars with a subwoofer.

-The Vizio M Series M51ax-J6 has a better performance than the Vizio V Series V51-H6.
-The M Series supports Dolby Atmos content and has a better surround performance.
-Unlike the V Series, it has a Full HDMI In port supporting high-quality passthrough.
+The Vizio SB36512-F6 is a better overall soundbar than the Vizio V Series V51-H6.
+The SB36512-F6 supports Atmos content and has a better surround performance.
+Also, it has more connectivity options, including a Full HDMI In port that allows for 4k passthrough, and Wi-Fi and Chromecast compatibility.
+That being said, the V Series has a dialogue enhancement feature, which the SB36512-F6 lacks.

 The Vizio V Series V51-H6 and the Sonos Beam (Gen 2) are two very different soundbars.
 The Vizio is a 5.1 setup with a dedicated sub and satellites included.
 It can reproduce a more extended low-bass and get louder than the Sonos.
 However, some users may prefer the Sonos' small, standalone design.
 The Sonos is better built, and unlike the Vizio, it supports Atmos content.
 It also has a better soundstage despite its smaller size.